Severance Pay and Labor Settlement in Colombia: How They Are Calculated and How to Claim Them

 Showing original language

-When I finished my first contract in Colombia, my employer handed me a paper with several line items and a final amount.
+When I finished my first contract in Colombia, my employer handed me a piece of paper with several lines and a final figure.
 I had no idea if it was correct.
-Were the severance payments calculated properly?
+Were the severance payments (cesantías) calculated correctly?
 Had they paid me the interest?
-And what about the proportional bonus?
-I signed because I didn't want to seem ignorant — a mistake many Colombians make.
+And what about that proportional service bonus (prima)?
+I signed because I didn't want to look ignorant — a mistake many Colombians make.

-The labor settlement is the final payment that every formal employee has the right to receive when their contract ends, whether because they were fired, resigned, or the contract came to an end.
-It's not a favor from the employer.
-It's your money.
-And if you don't know how it's calculated, it's very easy for you to be underpaid — or for you to spend months claiming what you're owed.
+The labor settlement (liquidación laboral) is the final payment that every formal employee is entitled to receive when their contract ends, whether they were fired, resigned, or the contract reached its term.
+It is not a favor from the employer.
+It is your money.
+And if you don't know how it is calculated, it is very easy for them to underpay you — or for it to take months to claim what you are owed.
 If you want to see real options right now, you can post your services for free on Colombia Move — posting is completely free.

-In this guide I explain exactly what makes up a settlement in Colombia, how to calculate each item, how to withdraw your severance, and what to do if the employer simply doesn't pay.
+In this guide, I explain exactly what makes up a settlement in Colombia, how to calculate each item, how to withdraw your severance payments, and what to do if the employer simply doesn't pay.

 What does the labor settlement include?

-The labor settlement is not just a number: it's the sum of several rights that were generated during the contract.
-When it ends, the employer must pay you:
+The labor settlement is not just a number: it is the sum of several rights that were generated during the contract.
+Upon termination, the employer must pay you:

-- Accumulated severance (or the pending balance if you had a fund)
+- Accumulated severance payments (cesantías) (or the remaining balance if you had a fund)

-- Severance interest proportional to the year in progress
+- Severance interest proportional to the current year

-- Proportional legal bonus for the semester worked
+- Proportional legal service bonus (prima) for the semester worked

 - Compensated vacation (the days you didn't take)